AniaSupady/AniaSupady/README.md

 - MCMC and Bayesian methods
 - Survival analysis and Meta-analysis

-## 📊 Data Visualization & Dashboards
+## 📊 Dynamic Data Visualization & Dashboards
 I specialize in creating dynamic dashboards and insightful visualizations that effectively communicate complex data insights.
 My skills include:
 - Designing interactive dashboards using tools like Excel and Tableau to visualize key performance indicators.
-- Utilizing slicers and pivot tables to create dashboards that automatically update with new data.
+- Utilizing action buttions, sliders and complex formulas to create dynamic dashboards that automatically update with new data.
 - Transforming raw data into compelling visual narratives that drive business decisions.

 ## 🚀 Key Skills